Skip to content

 a bridge over a riverYou'll find a number of attractions on the Historic National Road, which runs through the town of Grantsville, including Casselman River Bridge State Park.
 When it was built in 1813, the Casselman River Bridge was the largest single-span stone arch bridge in the world and it was open to traffic until 1953.
 It is a designated National Historic Landmark & listed on the National Register of Historic Places.
 The Casselman River provides some of the best fly fishing in the Mid-Atlantic or simply picnic beside the bridge at the park. **Please Note: As of December 15, 2023, the Maryland Park Service has closed Casselman River Bridge State Park in Grantsville due to safety concerns.
 Fencing and signs have been installed to prevent public access to the park, including a small portion of the Casselman River.
 The closure was put in place after the historic Casselman River Bridge was inspected by the Engineering and Construction unit of the Department of Natural Resources.
 Engineers noted cracking within the stonework, missing grout, and dislodged stones.
 The closure precedes a scheduled restoration and repair project that is expected to begin in 2024.**

 a dirt road between housesGrantsville is a designated Arts & Entertainment District and the town's Spruce Forest Artisan Village, plays a significant role in that designation.
 The village is a collection of historic log buildings where local artisans create and sell their wares.
 Spruce Forest also hosts a number of workshops, including children's classes, and events including their annual Plein Aire event and the popular Christmas in the Village.
-Another unique offering is High Country Creamery & Market who makes cow's milk cheeses.
-Purchase their cheeses along with jams, chocolates, home decor and more at their Market.
+Another unique offering is Casselman Creamery, a locally owned creamery, that specializes in various artisan cow's milk cheeses.
+Their locally sourced market features fresh meats, eggs, milk etc and Farmers Table Eatery.

 The Grantsville Community Museum, located at 153 Main Street, has a variety of Garrett County historical artifacts on display including an extensive photography collection by Leo Beachy, a poet and photographer recording local history from 1905-1927.
 The First State Bank was formerly housed in the museum building and artifacts from the bank are on display in the former bank safe.
 Artifacts from Braddock’s Trail, which ran near Grantsville, are also on display.
 The Museum also has a display of artifacts and information about the B-52 Bomber crash near Grantsville on January 13, 1964.
 The museum is open Fridays and Saturdays from May to October from 1 to 4 PM.
 Visitors can request information or special tours of the Museum by calling Gerry Beachy at 301.707.7200 or Lynn Patton at 301.616.6126.
 The Museum phone number is 301.895.5454 or visit their website.